 Current Market Trends in Gold Trading

-Central bank policies and geopolitical tensions remain key price catalysts.
-Recent LBMA data shows a 12% increase in daily XAU/USD volatility compared to 2023 averages.
-Three factors dominate trading floors:
+Central bank policies and geopolitical tensions remain primary price catalysts.
+LBMA data shows a 12% increase in daily XAU/USD volatility compared to 2023 averages.
+Three factors are most active:

 - Interest rate speculation influencing USD pair dynamics